kaangoksal/tkinter-weather-widget/README.md

 Weather Information that we are collecting:

-Wind,
+- Wind
-Rain Chance,
+- Rain Chance
-Temperature,
+- Temperature
-Number of Visible Satallites,
+- Number of Visible Satallites
-Line of Sight,
+- Line of Sight
-Cloud Coverage
+- Cloud Coverage

 This will manage the communication with the weather APIs  (Model)